inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 There are four applications in the network creating two independent data streams between the client and the server.
-The average data rates are 40 Mbps and 20 Mbps but both varies over time using a sinusoid packet interval.
+The average data rates are 40 Mbps and 20 Mbps but both vary over time using a sinusoid packet interval.

 .. literalinclude:: ../omnetpp.ini
    :start-at: client applications